 The light colors of the logo carried a good mood.
 It showed that the outlets sold goods for the whole family, including children.
 The blue background was associated with the sky and dreams.
 It indicated a thriving business, consumer satisfaction, and a cloudless future for the company.
 The white lettering and white protective trim represented an honest reputation and reliability, which were the company’s foundation.

-Nicholas’ father taught him the important principles of building a business – bringing value to people, having a reputation for integrity, treating your employees like family, and serving customers so well by giving them a quality product that they will come back again.
+Nicholas’ father taught him the important principles of building a business: bringing value to people, maintaining a reputation for integrity, treating his employees like family, and serving customers so well that they will come back.
 These four pillars were the foundation of Advance Auto’s business and are reflected in the choice of color scheme and logo shape.

 The black exterior line summed it up, bringing all of the company’s goals together.